arduino/mcuboot-arduino-stm32h7/README.md

 #### Application TLV Trailers

 There are also type-length-value (TLV) encoded pieces of information following the application binary called the "application trailer".
 These TLV encoded values include things like a digital signature and SHA hash, among other things.
-Similar to the application header info, the tlv trailers are also appended to the application hex during signing.
+Similar to the application header info, the TLV trailers are also appended to the application hex during signing.

 The space reserved for the application TLV trailers is determined from other configuration parameters.
-The TLV trailers reside in the memory between the **end** of the *primary application* and the **end** of the *primary slot*. ie: The TLV trailers start at `target.mbed_app_start + target.mbed_app_size` and end at `mcuboot.primary-slot-address + mcuboot.slot-size`.
+The TLV trailers reside in the memory between the **end** of the *primary application* and the **end** of the *primary slot*.

+ie: The TLV trailers start at `target.mbed_app_start + target.mbed_app_size` and end at `mcuboot.primary-slot-address + mcuboot.slot-size`.

 In our case, our configuration gives us:

 `target.mbed_app_start + target.mbed_app_size = 0x21000 + 0xBE000 = 0xDF000 = TLV start address`

 `mcuboot.primary-slot-address + mcuboot.slot-size = 0x20000 + 0xC0000 = 0xE0000 = TLV end address`

 `TLV region size = 0xE0000 - 0xDF000 = 0x1000`

 In most cases, 4kB will be plenty of room for the required TLV trailers.
 Enabling features such as update binary encryption increases the number of required TLV trailer entries and so you may need to adjust the size of the TLV trailer region based on your use case.
 During signing, the imgtool script will complain if there is not enough room for TLV trailers.